 Unlimited Uses Beyond Highlighting

-You’re not limited to only highlighting miniatures with dry brushing.
+You can use dry brushing for more than highlighting.
 You can use it for a range of things like weathering models, creating glow effects, or simply creating texture.

 For example, say you have a jet miniature and you want to give a used look to the engines.
 Use a dark brown paint and dry brush all around the end of the engines and back a bit from the exhaust area.